Best pond plants for dragonflies and damselflies:

-- Adult dragonfly or damselflies never fly far from the water.
+- Adult dragonfly or damselflies never fly far from water.

-- Dragonflies and damselfies can use waterlilies as a perch during mating as long as they remain out of the water.
+- Dragonflies and damselflies can use waterlilies as a perch during mating as long as they remain out of the water.

 Dragonflies oviposit (lay) their eggs using pond plants as support:

 - Once mating is complete the female will lower her ovipositor down into the water to release her eggs without allowing her entire body to get wet.

 - Females lay their eggs back into the mud at the edge of the pond or into the water around the marginal pond plants or waterlilies.